Akola-Mbey-Denis/personal-website/content/project/Object tracking/index.md

 ---
 title: Multiple Object Tracking
 summary: This project tackles multiple object tracking which is a challenging problem in computer vision.
+This involves first detecting object of interest with classical object detection models like Faster RCNN, and Mask R-CNN.
+The object detection models provides as output; bounding boxes of objects detected and the objectness score of the predicted objects.
+The bounding boxes and objectness score for each detection box is a useful input for tracking.
+Tracking involves forming trajectories called tracks from the bounding boxes using various data association methods .
+Data association encompasses techniques employed to link tracks in frame sequence to form trajectories.

 date: "2020-06-27T00:00:00Z"